nwnichols02/coding-test-webdev-1/README.md

 Display the following fields in the detail screen.
 The order and layout is your choice:

-Title
+1. Title
-SourceTimestamp (display in user-friendly date-time same as Publishedts) Full Description
+2. SourceTimestamp (display in user-friendly date-time same as Publishedts)
+3. Full Description
-Thumbnail Image  --obtained via ThumbURL
+4. Thumbnail Image  --obtained via ThumbURL
-Source
+5. Source
-SourceChannelName  --support clicking this to open SourceChannelUrl in new tab
+6. SourceChannelName  --support clicking this to open SourceChannelUrl in new tab

 Support clicking a control or element in the detail to open the video in a new tab.
-Video url is contained in teh URL link property.
+Video url is contained in thh URL link property.

-The rows of the table should remain visible so that clicking another row closes the current row's detail and opens a new detail.
+Some visibility to the rows of the table should remain so that clicking another row closes the current row's detail and opens a new detail.

 Include a way to close an open detail and return to full table visibility with no details open.

 ## Request Throttling Limits

 The API enforces a request throttling limit that prohibits additional requests after a limit value is reached.
 Throttling is done per-minute and resets at the beginning of the next minute.
 "Minutes" are wall-clock minutes, not elapsed minutes.
-Meaning, if you are in minute 12:01 and hit your request limit, your counter resets at 12:02.
+Meaning, if you are in minute 12:01 and hit your request limit, the counter resets at 12:02.

 Requests are cumulative across all API calls.
 Calls to *apiGetChannelLinks()* and *apiGetLinkDetail()* both add to the current minute's request total.

 ### Determine Request Limit
 This section of the coding test requires you to determine what the API's throttling limit is.
 You must do this programmatically in code.
 You can use any approach you like, as long as it is done automatically as opposed to having a user click a button to send each request.
 For one thing, what if the limit is 1,000 requests?
 A user will not be able to trigger that many requests.

-The API indicates request limit reached by returning and HTTP Status Code 429,
+The API indicates request limit reached by returning HTTP Status Code 429,

 `429 Too Many Requests`

 Your solution should include the value of the limit and the code you used to determine it.

-HINT: The limit is under 100 requests per minute.
-So if you haven't triggered it by the time you issue 100 requests during a single minute, something is wrong.
+HINT: The limit is less than 100 requests per minute.